 In terms of sample management, this covers the entire research pathway, from consent, collection, analysis, storage, retrieval, liquid handling and sample processing as well as assay set up and analysis.
 The more processes that can be automated in this workflow, the more efficient and effective your research becomes.

-The costs associated with this kind of rationalization can be prohibitive and as a result, sample integrity can suffer.
-This is where biobanking comes in – housing samples, and even analytical instruments, in a central laboratory with dedicated staff to manage banking and distribution leads to increased efficiencies while maintaining sample integrity.
+The costs associated with this kind of rationalisation can be prohibitive and as a result, sample integrity can suffer.
+This is where biobanking or biospecimen storage comes in – housing samples, and even analytical instruments, in a central laboratory.
+A dedicated staff to manage banking and distribution leads to increased efficiencies while maintaining sample integrity.